Shelton Eppler: Trinity Valley

 As a freshman in 2016, Eppler played in seven games and threw for 690 yards with nine touchdowns and no interceptions.
 He helped the Cardinals to an 11–1 record and a Southwest Junior College Football Conference title, as well as a victory in the 16th annual C.H.A.M.P.S.
 Heart of Texas Bowl against Northwest Mississippi.

 As a sophomore in 2017, Eppler threw for 1,966 yards and 19 touchdowns in seven games.
 Trinity Valley finished with a 9–3 record but was unable to repeat as conference champions.
 Eppler passed for 315 yards and four touchdowns in the season opener, a 57–3 win over Pima.
 In the conference semifinals, Eppler had four passing touchdowns and one rushing touchdown in a 47–34 win over Navarro.
-He threw only one touchdown in the conference title game; Trinity Valley was defeated 26–10 by Northeastern Oklahoma A&M. Eppler led his team to a 48–41 victory over Garden City in the C.H.A.M.P.S.
+He threw only one touchdown in the conference title game; Trinity Valley was defeated 26–10 by Northeastern Oklahoma A&M. However, Eppler led his team to a 48–41 victory over Garden City in the C.H.A.M.P.S.
 Heart of Texas Bowl, completing 21 of 47 passes for 242 yards and three touchdowns, as well as one rushing touchdown.

 In December 2017, Eppler signed with the Northwestern State Demons on the first day of the mid-year junior college transfer signing period.
 His head coach at Trinity Valley, Brad Smiley, had just been hired as the offensive coordinator at the school.